Metronomo-xyz/user_similarity_near_calculator/README.md

 To use your own data connector you have to implement DataConnector abstract class and provided some setting in config file (if needed).
 ### Create Google cloud storage bucket
 To store similarity data now there is only connector to google storage bucket.
-Therefore you need to create one and provide config.py with bucket name, blob path and json key
+Therefore, you need to create one and provide config.py with bucket name, blob path and json key

 [Here you can find details on how to create bucket](https://cloud.google.com/storage/docs/discover-object-storage-console#create_a_bucket)